iamjustkoi/StudyTimeStats/README.md

 ##### Misc
 + `%%` - returns a single % symbol and doesn't apply the text macro (%, %range, etc)

+#### How It Works
+The add-on uses Anki's built-in review logs and queries how much time's been spent on each card and tallies the results based on the selected filter.

+Using the built-in logs also means that all reviews done before downloading will also be fetched!

 #### Bugs/Issues:
 Please post any issues or feedback you might have on [GitHub](https://github.com/iamjustkoi/StudyTimeStats/issues).
 <br></br>

 Wish you the best! -koi

-MIT License
-©2022 JustKoi (iamjustkoi)
+MIT License ©2022 JustKoi (iamjustkoi)